-Despite such technical complications, we find that under the full support assumption, the belief evolution process has a sort of ergodicity, and accordingly both the feasible payoff set and the minimax payoffs are invariant to the initial prior, for patient players.
+Despite such complications, we find that under the full support assumption, the belief evolution process has a sort of ergodicity, and accordingly the payoff invariance condition holds.
 The full support assumption requires that regardless of the current state and the current action profile, any signal can be observed and any state can occur tomorrow, with positive probability.
-Under this assumption, the support of the posterior belief is always the whole state space, i.e., the posterior belief assigns positive probability to every state $\omega$ .
+Under this assumption, the support of the posterior belief is always the whole state space, i.e., the posterior belief assigns positive probability to every state ω .
 It turns out that this property is useful to obtain the invariance result.